Real-time-finance/finance-websocket-API/README.md

 The following markets are available at the moment :

 - Forex
-- US and European stocks companies (around 10K stocks)
+- US and European stocks companies (around 10K stocks) EURONEXT, NASDAQ, NYSE ...

 # Get started